hoshi2434/hoshi2434.github.io/README.md

 # plaggeds.github.io
-Updated: 11 May 2021
+Updated: 15 August 2021

-Dev notes: DISCONTINUED DO NOT USE

-State: Discontinued.
-For private use only.
+Dev notes: Still updating for now till other project finishes

+State: Slow Progress

-Version 11052020:
+Version 15082020:

 >Do not to use this anymore.
 Instead, use the more reliable EDS Simulator, tinyurl.com/richtigsauerapps.
+>Periodically update Data.